Pawiu2379/Pawiu2379/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on moderation Bot for discord.

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🌱 For now I'm learning mostly javaScript and Python but I wanna now Java as well

 -->
+- 🔭 I’m currently working on moderation Bot for discord.

+- 🌱 For now I'm learning mostly javaScript and Python but I wanna now Java as well

+- 🏳️ I'm from Poland , Warsaw ;)

+- 🗓️ I'm 18 yo